 After overseeing three Industrial Climber Cups, FISAT becomes sole organizer of this sporting event in 2007.
 At the 3rd Industrial Climber Cup on February 17 in Berlin, around 600 spectators watched 27 participants from 5 countries.

-At the Work Safety Trade Fair A+A in Düsseldorf, FISAT has its own stand for the second time since 1997.
+At the Work Safety Trade Fair A+A in Düsseldorf, FISAT has always its own booth since 1997.